How to Help Kids Fall in Love with Science

 Everyone benefits from hands-on activities, but children especially enjoy interactive learning.
 To really pique your child’s interest in science, think of tactile ways they can learn about this subject.
 A fun activity is to find a scientist’s coat and a magnifying glass and send them out to explore the garden.
 You can then help them record their observations.

 A simple activity like collecting leaves or seeds and then sorting them into categories teaches children how to observe and classify.

-You might want to put together a ‘science kit’ with tweezers, specimen jars, cotton balls, masking tape and goggles as well as safe everyday household items such as baking powder, food colouring, potatoes and sugar.
-There are a wide range of experiments kids can do at home such as making a lava lamp, potato battery or a volcano out of a lemon.
+You might want to put together a ‘science kit’ with tweezers, specimen jars, cotton balls, masking tape, and goggles as well as safe everyday household items such as baking powder, food colouring, potatoes, and sugar.
+There is a wide range of experiments kids can do at homes such as making a lava lamp, potato battery or a volcano out of a lemon.

 To encourage a love of science you can also:

 - Attend science fairs and events at museums, especially those designed for kids.

 - Subscribe to Youtube channels that present science in a fun and accessible way and watch them together.

 - Choose a ‘science word of the day’ and make it a game for your child to guess what it means, providing plenty of hints and clues.

 - Don’t wait for your child to ask questions.
 Get in touch with your own inner-child and come up with some questions of your own.